 - 35.E.1.
 Setting The Board shall assign the matter to a hearing officer who shall set the hearing to be commenced within 90 calendar days after the date of the filing of the appeal, with notice of the hearing being provided to the parties.
 The hearing officer may grant a continuance of the hearing but only for good cause shown.
-The hearing must be rescheduled to commence no later than 120 calendar days after the date of the filing of the appeal. - 35.E.2.
+The hearing must be rescheduled to commence no later than 120 calendar days after the date of the filing of the appeal, unless all parties agree to a further extension beyond the 120 calendar days, but under no circumstances shall the hearing be rescheduled to be commenced more than 180 calendar days after the date of the filing of the appeal. - 35.E.2.
 Setting of Discretionary Hearings Upon receipt of an appeal requesting a discretionary hearing pursuant to Rule 35.B.1., the respondent shall have 10 calendar days to file a response to the request for hearing.
-The Board Chairperson, or designee, shall review the issues and proposed evidence presented to determine whether a hearing is warranted and render a decision within 10-calendar days of receiving the response.
-If a hearing is granted, the matter shall be set with a hearing officer to be commenced within 45-calendar days after the Board's decision. - 35.E.3.
+The Board Chairperson, or designee, shall review the issues and proposed evidence presented to determine whether a hearing is warranted and render a decision within 10 calendar days of receiving the response.
+If a hearing is granted, the matter shall be set with a hearing officer to be commenced within 45 calendar days after the Board's decision.
+The hearing officer may grant a continuance of the hearing but only for good cause shown.
+The hearing must be rescheduled to commence no later than 45 calendar days after the date of the filing of the appeal, unless all parties agree to a further extension beyond the 45 calendar days, but under no circumstances shall the hearing be rescheduled to be commenced more than 90 calendar days after the date of the filing of the appeal. - 35.E.3.
 Motions The moving party shall file each original motion and 1 copy with the hearing officer and provide a copy to the other party.
 The responding party shall have 10-calendar days from the date of the filing to file a response to any substantive motion.
 If there is less than 10-calendar days before a scheduled hearing, the hearing officer may require a lesser amount of time for a response, or the responding party may provide a written or oral response at the hearing.
 If no response is filed, the motion may be accepted and deemed confessed. - 35.E.4.
 Discovery Discovery through informal information requests is encouraged.
 Motions before the hearing officer with respect to discovery matters are discouraged.
 Requests for information, either informal or formal, must be submitted to the other party no later than 15 calendar days from the date of the issuance of the notice of hearing.
 Responses to all requests for information must be provided to the other party in writing within 15 calendar days of the request.
 All exchanges of information, including depositions, must be completed at least 10 calendar days prior to the scheduled hearing.
 Formal discovery is limited.
 Each party is limited to 2 depositions, 30 interrogatory questions, 10 requests for production of documents and 10 requests for admission.
 Either party may request additional formal discovery, but the hearing officer may grant such request only upon a showing that it is essential for the party's hearing preparation. - 35.E.5.
 Informal Early Resolution Both parties are encouraged to make efforts to resolve an appeal before hearing.
 However, such effort to resolve the appeal does not constitute a waiver or modification of the time limits in this rule.